Code-Institute-Submissions/artontray-PROJECT4/README.md

   * As a Site User  I can Register as a new user of the App.
 If already registered, I can log in and log out

-  As a user, you can register to the App giving a username (should be unique) and password, email is optional.
+  * As a user, you can register to the App giving a username (should be unique) and password, email is optional.

-  As a user, you can log in to the app with the given username and password you enter when registration process.
+  * As a user, you can log in to the app with the given username and password you enter when registration process.

   * As a Site User  I can access to a Dashboard where I can find all my informations

   As a Connected User, you have access to a Dashboard where a User can find :
   1. Profile
   2. Experience on the App
   3. Mission to accomplish to level up
   4. 8 Last Testnet Registered (Click "Show More" to see all of them and make a search)
   5. The very Last created Testnet
   6. Followers number
   7. Following Number
   8. Testnet Number
   9. Notification Number and a button to display them all

   *  As a Site User  I can change my profile information like avatar, bio etc...

   As a Connected user, you can edit your profile as many as you want :

-  ** Description of yourself
+  **Description of yourself**
-  .
-Debank adress for others Users to follow you on debank also .
-Avatar
+  1. Debank adress for others Users to follow you on debank also
+  2. Avatar

   The only thing that a User cannot change is the Username.
   For now, the user cannot change his password either but this functionality will be available in a further update of the app as it was not a "Must have" features from the Agile Methodology.